-The ban applies to the sale and supply of plastic produce bags for loose fresh fruit and vegetables, including compostable bags.
+The ban applies to the sale and supply of plastic produce bags for loose fresh fruit and vegetables.

-- produce bags used for anything other than loose fresh fruit and vegetables (e.g. raw meat, bakery products, deli items, crafting items) - reusable produce bags made from plastic fabric such as polyester or nylon - pre-packaged fruit and vegetables (e.g. grape and banana bags) - bulk bags sold on-shelf (e.g. freezer bags, sandwich bags, zip-lock bags).
+- produce bags used for anything other than loose fresh fruit and vegetables (e.g. raw meat, bakery products, deli items, crafting items) - reusable produce bags made from plastic fabric eg. polyester or nylon - pre-packaged fruit and vegetables (e.g. grape and banana bags) - bulk bags sold on-shelf (e.g. freezer /sandwich / zip-lock bags). - plastic produce bags which have achieved an Australian composting standard (AS 4736:2006 or AS 5810:2010)